The China Transit Visa: Everything You Need to Know

 If arriving into Xi’an you can travel to Xianyang.
 If you are arriving into Chengdu you can travel to the following cities during your transit period: Deyang, Leshan, Luzhou, Meishan, Neijiang, Suining, Ya’an, Yibin, Zigong, and Ziyang.

-Travel is limited to within the city when transiting in:
+Finally, travel is limited to within the city when transiting in Chongqing, Kunming, Wuhan and Xiamen

 Firstly, and very importantly, you must be transiting in China.
 You must arrive from a different country than you intend to depart to.
-However, Hong Kong, Taiwan and Macau are not considered to be parts of China when considering transit visas.
+However, Hong Kong, Taiwan and Macau are not considered to be parts of China for the purpose of being eligible for a transit visa.
 Therefore, these can be used as starting or ending destinations for your trip.

 Secondly, you cannot have two stops in China, apart from the exceptions for zones listed above.
-For example, London to Beijing to Shanghai to Bali would not qualify for a transit visa in either city.
-Also, travelling from San Francisco to Beijing to Los Angeles would not qualify either.
+For example, London to Beijing to Shanghai to Bali would not qualify for a transit visa in either city – but only if you want/need to leave the airport.
+If you only stay in the departure lounge then no transit visa is necessary.

 Technically, travelling from Toronto to Beijing to Detroit would be an eligible journey.
-But, you must remember that to be granted a China Transit Visa, the purpose of your visit must be passing through China.
+But, you must remember that to be granted a transit visa exemption, the purpose of your visit must be passing through China.
 Therefore, this journey may make immigration officials suspicious, and lead to entry being denied.

-Thirdly, your connecting flight must be scheduled to depart within 72 or 144 hours.
-However, this time starts counting at midnight following your arrival.
+Thirdly, your connecting flight must be scheduled to depart within 72 or 144 hours from midnight after your arrival.
 As a result, if you arrive at 6 am, you get an extra 18 hours included in your transit visa.

 The 24-hour China Transit Visa is available to most nationalities.
 But only passport holders from 53 countries can get the 72- or 144-hour transit visa.